da0x/git_branch/README.md

 ## Optional: Create a shorter alias

-If you want to run the command more quickly, you can add an alias in your shell configuration (`~/.bashrc`, `~/.zshrc`, etc.):
+If you want even faster access, you can add an alias in your shell configuration (`~/.bashrc`, `~/.zshrc`, etc.):

 ```
-# shorter alias for git_branch
+# shorter alias for git select
-alias br='git_branch'
-alias branch='git_branch'
+alias br='git select'
 ```

-After adding the line, reload your shell:
+Reload your shell:

 ```
 source ~/.bashrc   # or ~/.zshrc